Docs

 Default Oracle format used by the SQL*Loader utility.

 This is a comma-delimited format with the system line separator character as the record separator.
-Values are double quoted when needed and special characters are escaped with "
+Values are double quoted when needed and special characters are escaped with ".
+The default NULL string is "".
+Values are trimmed.

 Settings are: